Someone-anon-coder/Python/ReadMe.md

 ## 📈 Progress Tracking

-You can check my progress by navigating through the folders of each topic.
+You can check my progress by navigating through each topic.
 As I learn new concepts, I will update this list with links to relevant code examples and explanations.

 - ✅ Completed
 - 🟡 In Progress